sbgoleva/Metal_Meta_Analysis_Pipeline/README.md

     1. Check log file for duplicate SNP warnings.
 For each one, manually figure out which alleles to use based on their frequencies e.g. from log file: "WARNING: Bad alleles for marker 'rs16856772', expecting 'a/g' found 'a/t'"

-Post meta-analysis Analyses:
+Post meta-analysis sumstats filtering and Manhattan/QQ Plots:

+    post_meta_plotting.R

-    Read summary statistics in to R, and using qqman package, plot Manhattan and QQ Plots of data
+    Here you will read summary statistics in to R Using the qqman package, this script plots Manhattan and QQ Plots of data
-        ###may need to read in individual sumstats to merge CHR and BP info.
+         ***may need to read in individual sumstats to merge CHR and BP info.***
-        ###working on getting new metal package installed on accre which can do this automatically
+         ***working on getting new metal package installed on accre which can do this automatically*** This also filters SNPs from only 1 biobank and writes out summary statistics to be used in all future post-meta analysis

+Post meta-analysis analyses:

-    Using running_ldsc.sh, calculate meta-analysis heritability
+    1. Using running_ldsc.sh, calculate meta-analysis heritability
-    Using running_ldsc.sh, calculate genetic correlation between related phenotypes Use FUMA to load sumstats for follow up analyses: https://fuma.ctglab.nl/snp2gene Using MultiXcan, conduct TWAS (contact Kritika for script)
+    2. Using running_ldsc.sh, calculate genetic correlation between related phenotypes
+    3. Use FUMA to load sumstats for follow up analyses: https://fuma.ctglab.nl/snp2gene
+    4. Using MultiXcan, conduct TWAS (contact Kritika for script)